realadammatthew/humbleberger/src/copy/what-does-the-tanakh-say-about-messiah.md

 # What Does the Tanakh Say About the Messiah?

-## A deep dive into Scripture and Truth
+## Yeshua, the Anointed One Who Fulfills God’s Promises

 ### Humbleberger Ministries

-Shalom, dear brothers and sisters,

-For thousands of years, we have waited and prayed for the coming of the Messiah.
-The promises of God recorded in the Tanakh (the Hebrew Scriptures) fill our hearts with hope and longing for that glorious day.
-But what exactly does the Tanakh say about the Messiah?
-Let us gently explore these rich promises together.

-### The Anointed King from David’s Line

-The Hebrew word _Mashiach_ means "Anointed One."
-In ancient Israel, kings, priests, and prophets were anointed with oil to signify their appointment by God.
-The Messiah, above all, is described as a coming King from the royal line of David.
+---

+_"For dogs have surrounded me; a gang of evildoers has closed in on me; they pierced my hands and my feet.
+I can count all my bones; people look and stare at me.
+They divided my garments among themselves, and they cast lots for my clothing."_
+**(Psalm 22:16-18)**

+---

+## Dear Friend, Yeshua Is the Messiah!

+Beloved, as Jewish people, you carry the sacred hope of the Messiah, the Anointed One promised in the Tanakh.
+With love and certainty, I proclaim: **Yeshua of Nazareth is that Messiah**!
+He fulfills every role foretold—King, Prophet, Priest, Suffering Servant, and Redeemer—and will return to establish God’s eternal kingdom.
+Let us explore the Tanakh’s rich portrait of the Messiah, trusting the God of Abraham, Isaac, and Jacob to reveal His truth.

+---

+## The Tanakh’s Portrait: The Messiah’s Divine Roles

+The Hebrew Scriptures unveil the Messiah, the _Mashiach_ (Anointed One), in vivid detail through distinct yet unified roles:

-In **2 Samuel 7:12-16**, God promised David that one of his descendants would sit on the throne forever. **Jeremiah 23:5-6** echoes this, saying: "Behold, the days are coming... when I will raise up for David a righteous Branch; and He shall reign as king and deal wisely, and execute justice and righteousness in the land."
-This King will not only rule Israel but bring peace and justice to the entire world.
+- **Davidic King Forever**: In **2 Samuel 7:12-16**, God promises David, “I will raise up your offspring after you… I will establish the throne of his kingdom forever.”
+This eternal King is reiterated in **Jeremiah 23:5-6**: “Behold, the days are coming… when I will raise up for David a righteous Branch, and He shall reign as king and deal wisely, and execute justice and righteousness… His name will be called: The LORD Our Righteousness.”
+The Messiah is a just, divine ruler from David’s line.

-**Psalm 2** beautifully describes this anointed King as God's own Son, whom He installs on Zion, declaring, "You are My Son; today I have begotten you."
-The Messiah will inherit all nations and bring God's rule to the ends of the earth.

-### A Prophet Like Moses
+- **God’s Anointed Son**: **Psalm 2:7-8** declares, “You are My Son; today I have begotten You.
+Ask of Me, and I will give You the nations for Your inheritance.”
+This Messianic King, God’s Son, rules Zion and the world with divine authority.

-The Tanakh also tells us that God would send a prophet like Moses.
-In **Deuteronomy 18:15-19**, God says: "I will raise up for them a prophet like you from among their brothers; and I will put My words in his mouth."
-Like Moses, this prophet would reveal God's will, lead His people, and speak with divine authority.
+- **Prophet Like Moses**: **Deuteronomy 18:15-19** promises, “The LORD your God will raise up for you a prophet like me from among you… I will put My words in his mouth.”
+The Messiah speaks God’s truth with unmatched authority, leading His people as Moses did.

-### A Priest Forever

-In **Psalm 110**, we read a remarkable promise: "You are a priest forever, after the order of Melchizedek."
-The Messiah will not only be King but also Priest, standing as a mediator between God and His people.
-This priestly role points to a Messiah who brings atonement and lasting peace.
+- **Priest of Melchizedek**: **Psalm 110:4** states, “You are a priest forever, after the order of Melchizedek.”
+The Messiah mediates between God and humanity, offering atonement.

-### The Suffering Servant

-One of the most profound and mysterious pictures of the Messiah appears in **Isaiah 52:13–53:12**.
-Here, the "Servant of the LORD" is described as one who suffers, is despised and rejected, bears the sins of others, and ultimately brings healing and forgiveness: "By His wounds we are healed."

-While many Jewish interpretations see the Servant as Israel itself, others recognize that these words could also describe a righteous individual who suffers on behalf of others.
-The picture of atonement, suffering, and victory through affliction is deeply moving and opens the door to profound reflection on the Messiah's role.

-### A Redeemer and Shepherd

-The Messiah is also described as a redeemer who will gather the scattered exiles of Israel. **Ezekiel 34 and 37** speak of God appointing "My servant David" to shepherd His people, unite the nation, and lead them in peace. **Micah 5:2** even foretells the Messiah's birth in Bethlehem: "But you, Bethlehem Ephrathah... from you shall come forth for Me one who is to be ruler in Israel."

-In **Zechariah 9:9**, we are invited to rejoice: "Behold, your King is coming to you; righteous and having salvation, humble and mounted on a donkey."
-This image paints a picture of a gentle, yet victorious Messiah bringing peace and righteousness.

-### The Messianic Age of Peace
+- **Suffering Servant**: **Isaiah 52:13–53:12** portrays a Servant who suffers: “He was pierced for our transgressions… by His wounds we are healed” (Isaiah 53:5). **Psalm 22:16** adds, “They pierced my hands and my feet,” fulfilled in Yeshua’s crucifixion.
+- **Redeemer and Shepherd**: **Micah 5:2** foretells, “From you, Bethlehem Ephrathah… shall come forth… one who is to be ruler in Israel.” **Ezekiel 34:23-24** promises a Davidic shepherd to unite and lead Israel.

-The Tanakh envisions a glorious future when the Messiah reigns. **Isaiah 2:2-4** promises that all nations will stream to Jerusalem to learn God's ways: "Nation shall not lift up sword against nation, neither shall they learn war anymore." **Isaiah 11** describes a world filled with peace, where even animals live in harmony and "the earth will be full of the knowledge of the LORD as the waters cover the sea."
+- **Bringer of Peace**: **Isaiah 2:2-4** envisions nations streaming to Jerusalem, where “nation shall not lift up sword against nation.” **Isaiah 11:6-9** adds, “The earth will be full of the knowledge of the LORD.”

-### A Loving Invitation

-Dear friend, could it be that these diverse portraits—King, Prophet, Priest, Suffering Servant, Redeemer—are not contradictory, but complementary?
-Could they all describe one Messiah who fulfills each role in perfect harmony?

-Many of us believe that Yeshua is this promised Messiah.
-In His first coming, He fulfilled the role of the Suffering Servant, bringing atonement and healing.
-He was born in Bethlehem, taught God's Word as the Prophet like Moses, and offered Himself as the ultimate Priest and Redeemer.
-His resurrection gives hope that He is the King who will return to establish the full peace and glory of the Messianic Age.

-I share this not to argue, but to invite you to explore these Scriptures anew.
-May the God of Abraham, Isaac, and Jacob open all our hearts to see the fullness of His promises.

-With love and deep respect,

-A fellow seeker of Israel's Messiah.
+---

+## Yeshua: The Fulfillment of Every Role

+Yeshua perfectly fulfills these prophecies in two divine phases:

+- **First Coming: Servant, Prophet, Priest**
+  Born in Bethlehem (Micah 5:2), from David’s line, Yeshua taught with divine authority as the Prophet like Moses (John 7:16).
+He offered Himself as the ultimate sacrifice, fulfilling **Isaiah 53:5** and **Psalm 22:16**: “They pierced my hands and my feet.”
+As the eternal Priest (Psalm 110:4), His death atoned for sin, and His resurrection confirmed His victory.
+- **Second Coming: King and Peace-Bringer**
+  Yeshua inaugurated God’s kingdom spiritually (Luke 17:21) and ascended to God’s right hand (**Psalm 2:7**; **Psalm 110:1**).
+At His return, He will rule as the righteous Branch (**Jeremiah 23:5-6**), bringing peace and restoring Israel (Isaiah 11; Ezekiel 37).

+---

+## Addressing Objections with Truth

+We honor your questions and answer with Scripture and love:

+- **“Why no peace yet?”** The Tanakh shows a suffering Messiah (**Isaiah 53**) and a reigning King (**Isaiah 2**).
+Yeshua fulfilled the first; His return will fulfill the second.
+- **“Is the Servant Israel or Messiah?”** While some see Israel in **Isaiah 53**, its individual language (e.g., “pierced for our transgressions”) and ancient Jewish texts (e.g., Talmud Sukkah 52a) point to a personal Messiah, fulfilled by Yeshua.
+- **“Why didn’t all Jews believe?”** **Isaiah 53:1** predicted rejection: “Who has believed our report?”
+Yet thousands of Jews followed Yeshua (Acts 2:41), and **Romans 11:26** promises “all Israel will be saved.”

+---

+## The Call: Trust Yeshua, the Messiah

+Dear friend, Yeshua is the Messiah—King (**2 Samuel 7:12-16**), Prophet (**Deuteronomy 18:15-19**), Priest (**Psalm 110:4**), and Suffering Servant (**Isaiah 53**; **Psalm 22:16**).
+No one else fulfills these roles.
+He died for your sins, rose, and reigns, offering eternal life.
+We lovingly urge you: Repent and trust Yeshua today. **Romans 10:9** promises, “If you confess with your mouth that Yeshua is Lord and believe in your heart that God raised Him from the dead, you will be saved.”

+Open the Tanakh—read **2 Samuel 7**, **Jeremiah 23**, **Psalm 2**, **Deuteronomy 18**, **Isaiah 53**, **Psalm 22**, **Zechariah 12**—and ask God to reveal His Messiah.
+Believing in Yeshua fulfills your Jewish heritage, embracing the One who completes God’s covenant.

+---

+## Final Word: The Messiah Fulfills All!

+Yeshua, the pierced Servant and coming King, is Israel’s Messiah and the world’s Savior. **Zechariah 12:10** awaits: “They will look on Me, the One they have pierced.”
+Until then, He calls: “Behold, I stand at the door and knock.
+If anyone hears My voice and opens the door, I will come in” (Revelation 3:20).

+Beloved, will you trust Yeshua, the Messiah, today? **HaMashiach chai!
+The Messiah lives!**